 How to Make Cakesicles

-1. Bake The Brownies: Combine the brownie mix, vegetable oil, eggs, and water and spread the batter into the baking dish.
+1. Bake The Brownies or Cake: In a large bowl, combine the brownie mix, oil, eggs, and water and spread the batter into the baking dish.
 Bake at 350 degrees Fahrenheit for 25-28 minutes.
-Cool completely, about 45 minutes to 1 hour.
+Cool completely.

-2. Form The Filling: Break or pulse the brownies into small pieces and mix with chocolate frosting.
+2. Form The Filling: Break or pulse the brownies (or cake crumbs) into small pieces using your hands or a food processor.
+Mix the broken brownies with chocolate frosting.

 3. Microwave The Candy Melts: Heat the candy melts in 30-second intervals, stirring after each interval, until melted and smooth.

-5. Decorate: Melt the white almond bark and add a dribble/drip over the very top and over the edge of one side of the cakesicle.
-Sprinkle with your choice of sprinkles before enjoying and sharing.
+6. Decorate The Desserts: Melt the white chocolate and then drizzle it over the very top and over the edge of one side of each cakesicle.
+Decorate with sprinkles before enjoying and sharing.

 How To Remove The Cakesicle From The Mold

 Make sure the cakesicles have hardened completely before popping them out of the molds.
-Then, gently stretch the silicone mold to encourage the cakesicle to release.
+Gently stretch the silicone mold to release the cakesicle.
 When the cakesicle has completely pulled away from the mold, bend the mold back and slide the cakesicle out.
-Be mindful of the popsicle stick when removing the cakesicle from the mold.
+Be mindful of the popsicle stick!

 • To Freeze: You can freeze the cakesicles for up to 2 months.
 Allow the cakesicles to thaw overnight in the fridge before serving.